This page captures work related to the Jikes RVM.

 The GNU Classpath project is creating an open source replacement to the Java libraries provided by proprietary JVM developers.
 The Jikes RVM uses the GNU Classpath libraries by default.
 The Classpath libraries are released under the GPL with exception.

 The OpenJDK is the open source JVM and class library from Sun.
 Previously this code has been closed source, but as of April 2007 this code (except for portions that Sun doesn’t own the copyright for) has been released.
 The OpenJDK uses the GPL with exception, the same as Classpath.

 The Apache Harmony project was trying to create a world class, certified implementation of the Java Platform Standard Edition.
 The Apache Harmony project has reached its end of life and has been moved to the Apache Attic.
 The Apache Harmony project released most code under the Apache License.
 Due to its non-copyleft license, the implementation was suitable for use in both closed and open source JVMs.

 Note that almost all JVMs mentioned here are licensed under the GPL.
 Because the GPL and the EPL are not compatible, code generally cannot be shared between these projects and the Jikes RVM.

 Maxine Research VM

 Maxine is a meta-circular JVM with a strong focus an modularity.
-It is being developed at Oracle Labs.
+It was developed at Oracle Labs.
 Maxine uses an unmodified standard JDK as its class library and provides its own development tool, the Maxine Inspector.